 West Alexandria is a very small village located in the state of Ohio.
 With a population of 1,334 people and two constituent neighborhoods, West Alexandria is the 536th largest community in Ohio.

 West Alexandria is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, West Alexandria is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in West Alexandria who work in office and administrative support (12.85%), sales jobs (9.31%), and teaching (8.42%).
+Overall, West Alexandria is a village of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in West Alexandria who work in teaching (10.22%), management occupations (8.78%), and sales jobs (8.49%).

 The most common language spoken in West Alexandria is English.
 Other important languages spoken here include Spanish and Polish.